nvpro-samples/nvpro_core/nvh/README.md

 maximum size. **Ranges** are allocated at GRANULARITY and are merged back on freeing.
 Its primary use is within allocators that sub-allocate from fixed-size blocks.

-The implementation is based on [MakeID](http://www.humus.name/3D/MakeID.h).
+The implementation is based on [MakeID by Emil Persson](http://www.humus.name/3D/MakeID.h).

 Example :